microsoft/BuildTourHack/stories/2/213_AddUwp.md

 * Configure our Desktop Bridge projects to be able to use Windows 10 UWP APIs.

-* Add NuGet packages to our project that will make it easier to use the Windows 10 UWP APIs

 * Fix the issue from the previous tasks where the Desktop Bridge app was not able to load the Product.json file when running as a UWP app.

 In the previous tasks we discovered that our Desktop Bridge version of the Knowzy app cannot find the required file Products.json.
 The UWP version is looking for Products.json in the location expected by the